Advertisement

 Sunday, October 13, 3pm

-This early music ensemble opens its 2024-25 season with their bucolic venue—The Barn at Flintwoods—located in the countryside just outside Wilmington.
+This early music ensemble opens its 2024-25 season with their bucolic venue—the Barn at Flintwoods—located in the countryside just outside Wilmington.
 The program will feature Handel’s secular cantata Da quel giorno fatale, as well as trio sonatas by Handel and Corelli and works by Telemann.
 The concert features soprano Laura Heimes with Eileen Grycky (flute); Martin Davids, Edwin Huizinga, and Karen Dekker (violins); Amy Leonard (viola); John Mark Rozendaal and Donna Fournier (cellos); and Heather Miller Lardin (bass), with Karen Flint on the harpsichord.
-On October 12, the ensemble will also present the concert in Rehoboth Beach.
+On Saturday, October 12, the ensemble will also present the concert at Rehoboth Beach.

 The Crossing: Can We Know the Sound of Forgiveness